dhanar98/bootstrap-icon-with-nextjs/README.md

 Smile please 😁

-Now the Issue are Solved.
+Now the Issues are Solved.